BettBernarda/Order-control-byterminal/README.md

 # Order-control-byterminal
-Using my last projects as inspiration, I developed a program thats able to controll orders from clients, register and delete itens from a personalized menu and also create a report of incomes and outcomes based on finished orders
+Using my last projects as inspiration, I developed a program thats able to controll orders from clients, register and delete itens from a personalized menu and also create a report of incomes and outcomes based on finished orders.
+##All of that taking place in Python's terminal.